DennisSchenkel/sessionminds-frontend/README.md

 When trying to refactor components to be usable in multiple places, it should always be kept in mind to find the best solution so achieve the desired outcome.
 A lot can be done with a lot of work and complexity that could be done more easily and maintainable when not trying to create the most advanced code.<br>

+**Add WYSIWYG Text Editor**
+With a WYSIWYG editor, the instructions and other information can be formatted in a more readable way.

 **Improved Search**
 The search feature can be improved by not only searching for the title of a tool, but also search for author name or the topic of a tool.<br>